End-to-End Balancing for Causal Continuous Treatment-Effect Estimation: Methodology

-\paragraph{Primal and Dual EB.} A variety of dispersion metrics have been proposed as objective function for minimization such as entropy or variance of the weights \citep{wang2020minimal}. \citet{hainmueller2012entropy} originally proposed minimizing the KL-divergence between the weights and a set of base weights $q_i, i=1, \ldots, n$.
-Details on choice of base weights is discussed below, however, we note that the choice of uniform distribution for $q_i$s, leads to minimization of the entropy of weights.
+\paragraph{Primal and Dual EB.} A variety of dispersion metrics have been proposed as objective function for minimization, including entropy and variance of the weights \citep{wang2020minimal}. \citet{hainmueller2012entropy} originally proposed minimizing the KL-divergence between the weights and a set of {\em base weights} $q_i, i=1, \ldots, n$.
+We discuss the details on choice of base weights below, however, note that $q_i=\mathrm{constant}$ leads to maximization of the entropy of weights.
 Using this dispersion function and the balancing constraints, entropy balancing optimization is as follows:

 The above optimization problem can be solved efficiently using its Lagrangian dual: